 Life insurance premiums

 Qualified pension life insurance premiums paid to a Thai insurer are available as a deduction in the amount not exceeding 15% of total assessable income with a maximum of THB 200,000.
-However, this allowance, together with the contribution to a registered provident fund, the civil servant pension fund, the welfare fund, and the investment in a retirement mutual fund, may not exceed THB 500,000 in the same tax year.
+However, this allowance, together with the contribution to a registered provident fund, the civil servant pension fund, the teacher's welfare fund, and the investment in a retirement mutual fund, may not exceed THB 500,000 in the same tax year.

 In addition, the amount paid, up to a maximum of THB 10,000, for a life insurance premium for the taxpayer's spouse who does not earn income is also allowed, provided the marital status exists throughout the tax year.